Dunxter/MusicTechnologyLabG4/README.md

 # ICCM: Instrument Classification in Carnatic Music
-Instrument Classification in Carnatic Music (ICCM) is a project developed for the Music Technology Lab optative course, at Universitat Pompeu Fabra.
+Instrument Classification in Carnatic Music (ICCM) is a project developed for the Music Technology Lab optional course, at Universitat Pompeu Fabra.

 It aims to create a tool for musicologists, musicians and enthusiasts alike to identify the presence of some of the main instruments found in a Carnatic music performance (human voice, violin, mridangam).